aje220/moead-prolog/README.md

 ### Weight vectors
 As defined in the paper, the weight vectors must be defined before optimisation, they are used as an input.
 This is to allow greater control over the optimisation process.

-If you do not have a method of defining your own weight vectors, I have provided a predicate defining the relation between a number and a nested list of uniform weight vectors.
+If you do not have a method of defining your own weight vectors, a method is provided.
+A predicate defining the relation between a number (number of weight vectors) and a nested list of uniform weight vectors is found in ```utils.pl```.
 This can be used to generate weight vectors via:
 ```prolog
 ?- weight_vectors_of_size(5,V).
 V = [[0, 1], [1r4, 3r4], [1r2, 1r2], [3r4, 1r4], [1, 0]]
 ```

 ### MUST READ
-The number of weight vectors must be the same as the population size, otherwise the optimisation fails.
+The number of weight vectors **must be the same** as the population size, otherwise the optimisation fails.
 This is a requirement of the algorithm definition.

+### Citations
+Q. Zhang and H. Li, "MOEA/D: A Multiobjective Evolutionary Algorithm Based on Decomposition," in IEEE Transactions on Evolutionary Computation, vol. 11, no. 6, pp. 712-731, Dec.
+2007, doi: 10.1109/TEVC.2007.892759.